Module 1: Theraplay Theory and Concepts

 - Explains how attachment affects regulation and illustrates the power of attuned relationship in expanding a child’s ability to self regulate

 - Video of Theraplay treatment with many different clients in addition to the demonstration family

 - Differentiate three play, attachment-based theories and how they support the work of Theraplay

-- Differentiate how children with various attachment styles present in play therapy sessions
+- Distinguish how children with various attachment styles present in play therapy sessions

-- Describe the four dimensions of Theraplay, a modality of play therapy
+- Identify the four dimensions of Theraplay, a modality of play therapy

 - Describe how healthy attachment influences self-regulation